Assistance programs in Galveston County.

 Find how to get emergency financial assistance in Galveston County from churches, charities, and government assistance agencies.
 There are programs that offer access to affordable housing, grants for rent or paying energy bills, free food, and other support services.
 Everyone from Spanish speakers to the low income, seniors, and single parents may qualify.

 Charities also give out free stuff in the region, including motel vouchers, Christmas toys, laptop computers, or back to school supplies.
-There are also national and statewide resources available, including loans for borrowers with bad credit from non-profits, national charity groups and other services.
+There are also national and statewide resources available, including loans for borrowers or households with bad credit, national charity groups and other services.

 Find assistance with utility bills, rent, and food